 Last but not the least. versions 10 and 10.1 brought new challenges and options of migrating existing solutions into containers.
 I will explain your options and propose best approach on this as well.

-I have lodged the speech proposal for SUGCON 2021 and fingers crossed to
+I have lodged the speech proposal for SUGCON 2021

 updating this blog post.

-There is still no "silver bullet" for Sitecore upgrades, but following tips from my session will eliminate risks, reduce efforts, and bring you confidence while upgrading your instances.
+There is still no "silver bullet" for Sitecore upgrades, but following tips from my proposed session will eliminate risks, reduce efforts, and bring you confidence while upgrading your instances.

-I am going to tell you about:
+If being chosen, I will tell you about: